ikunetwork/WhitePaper/README.md

 ## The IKU Model

 IKU provides the infrastructure for a liquid, bio R&D network to advance productivity by orders of magnitude.
 The IKU Network (the "Network") will serve to provide value exchange entry and exit opportunities through a fungible digital licensing mechanism enforced on a blockchain.
-Figure C contextualizes IKU's benefits:
+Figure D contextualizes IKU's benefits:

-**Figure C: Existing R&D Models**
+**Figure D: Existing R&D Models**

 ![Existing R&D Models](https://github.com/ikunetwork/WhitePaper/raw/master/Existing-R%26D-Models.png)